ant-research/EasyTemporalPointProcess/_sources/get_started/quick_start.rst.txt

 Setup the configuration file
 ==============================

-We provide a preset config file and one can copy it from `examples/configs/experiment_config.yaml`.
+We provide a preset config file in `Example Config <https://github.com/ant-research/EasyTemporalPointProcess/blob/main/examples/configs/experiment_config.yaml>`_.
 The details of the configuration can be found in `Training Pipeline <../user_guide/run_train_pipeline.html>`_.

 Train the Model
 =========================

 At this stage we need to write a script to run the training pipeline.
-There is a preset script `train_nhp.py` at `examples/` and one can simply copy it.
+There is a preset script `train_nhp.py <https://github.com/ant-research/EasyTemporalPointProcess/blob/main/examples/train_nhp.py>`_ and one can simply copy it.

 After the setup of data, config and running script, the directory structure is as follows: